ORLADEYO- berotralstat hydrochloride capsule ORLADEYO- berotralstat hydrochloride pellet

 • 5 WARNINGS AND PRECAUTIONS

-5.1 Risk of QT Prolongation with Higher-Than-Recommended Dosages
+5.1 Risk of QTc Interval Prolongation with Higher-Than-Recommended Dosages

 ORLADEYO should not be used for treatment of acute attacks of HAE.
-Additional doses or doses of ORLADEYO higher than 150 mg once daily are not recommended.
-An increase in QT was observed at dosages higher than the recommended 150 mg once daily dosage and was concentration dependent [see Clinical Pharmacology (12.2)].
+Additional doses or doses of ORLADEYO higher than the recommended dosage are not recommended.
+An increase in QTc interval was observed in adults at dosages higher than 150 mg once daily and was concentration dependent [see Dosage and Administration (2) and Clinical Pharmacology (12.2)].

 • 6 ADVERSE REACTIONS